AlbedoOrg/Albedo/README.md

 The challenge is that `ParameterInfo` shares no API with `PropertyInfo`, and additionally, you'll want to make a case-insensitive comparison of their names.

-Albedo can address this scenario with its abstractions on top of Reflection, so that you can declare an `IEqualityComparer<IReflectionElement>` and use it like this:
+Albedo can address this scenario with its abstractions on top of Reflection, enabling you to declare an `IEqualityComparer<IReflectionElement>` and use it like this:

 ```C#
 [Theory]